Kilbeggan Distillery: Decline and Closure

-"Locke's Distillery Scandal"
+Locke's Distillery Scandal

 In 1947, the Lockes decided to put the distillery up for sale as a going concern.
 Although run down, the distillery had valuable stocks of mature whiskey, a valuable commodity in post-war Europe.
 An offer of £305,000 was received from a Swiss investor fronted by an Englishman, going by the name of Horace Smith.
 Their unstated interest, was not the business itself, but the 60,000 gallons of whiskey stocks, which they hoped to sell on the black market in England at £11 a gallon – thus, more than doubling their investment overnight.
 However, when they failed to come up with the deposit, the duo were arrested and promptly interrogated by Irish police.
 The Englishman, it turned out, was an impostor named Maximoe, who was wanted by Scotland Yard.
 The Irish authorities placed Maximoe on a ferry back to England for extradition, but he jumped overboard and escaped with the help of unknown accomplices.

 An Irish opposition politician, Oliver J. Flanagan, subsequently alleged under parliamentary privilege that members of the governing Fianna Fáil political party were linked to the deal, accusing then Irish Taoiseach Éamon de Valera and his son of having accepted gold watches from the Swiss businessman.
 A tribunal of inquiry discounted the allegations but the damage contributed to Fianna Fáil's defeat in the 1948 election.
 In addition, as the scandal remained headline news in Ireland for several months, it discouraged interest from other investors in the distillery.

-Thus with no buyer found, operations continued at the distillery, with production averaging between 120,000–150,000 proof gallons per annum, and consumption running at between 15,000–20,000 barrels of barrel.
+Thus with no buyer found, operations continued at the distillery, with production averaging between 120,000–150,000 proof gallons per annum, and consumption running at between 15,000–20,000 barrels a year.
 In addition, although heavily indebted, investments were made in new plant and equipment.
 However, the death knell for the distillery came in April 1952, when the Irish Government introduced a 28% hike in the excise duties on spirits, causing a drastic decline in domestic whiskey sales.
 By November 1953, the distillery could not afford to pay the duty to release whiskey ordered for Christmas from bond, and production was forced to come to a halt.
 Although distilling had stopped, the firm struggled on until 27 November 1958, when a debenture issued in 1953 fell due, which the distillery could not afford to pay, forcing the bank to call in the receivers.
 Thus, bringing to an end 201 years of distilling in the town.